 Encik Abd Hamid joined PETRONAS in June 1976 as a Production Engineer in the Production Department and since then had held several managerial positions in the Upstream Sector (including General Manager, Development Division, PETRONAS Carigali Sdn Bhd) until April 1991.
 He was the Managing Director/Chief Executive Officer of Ethylene Malaysia Sdn Bhd and Polyethylene Malaysia Sdn Bhd from May 1991 till May 1996, Managing Director/Chief Executive Officer of Malaysia LNG Sdn Bhd and MLNG Dua Sdn Bhd, and Project Director of MLNG Tiga Sdn Bhd in June 1996 prior to his appointment as the Managing Director/ Chief Executive Officer of PETRONAS Gas Bhd from September 1999 to June 2003.
 He was a member of the PETRONAS Management Committee from July 1996 until June 2003.

 He was conferred an Honorary Membership of Malaysia Gas Association (MGA) in 2014 and was made an Honorary Member and Advisor to the Malaysian Oil & Gas Engineering Council (MOGEC) in May 2015.
-He was also appointed as an Advisor to the Malaysian Oil & Gas Services Council (MOGSC) in April 2018 for his significant contribution to the Association and industry respectively.

 Dato' Mohamad Kamarudin bin Hassan